 Symptoms of Withdrawal from Various Types of Drugs and Alcohol

 During the detox period, people will exhibit specific withdrawal symptoms.
 These symptoms can be exceedingly unpleasant, depending on the chemical involved and the person’s ability to manage the symptoms.
-Withdrawal from cocaine can involve symptoms such as intense craving for the drug, irritability, and depression.
+Withdrawal from cocaine can include symptoms such as intense craving for the drug, irritability, and depression.
 Withdrawal from heroin or other opiates typically begins within four to eight hours of the last use.
 These symptoms include sweating, chills, runny nose, tremors, irritability, and insomnia.
 Symptoms typically peak between 24 and 72 hours after the last usage, and they may last up to 10 days.
 Opiate withdrawal symptoms can range in severity.
 A patient who has combined opiate use with other drug or alcohol use may experience severe withdrawal symptoms.
 Severe withdrawal symptoms could become life-threatening for a patient.
 Withdrawal from alcohol involves symptoms such as tremors, nausea, vomiting, anxiety, sweating, headaches, hallucinations, insomnia, delirium tremens, and grand mal seizures.
 Alcohol withdrawal can also be life-threatening for a patient, and inpatient care is often warranted.

 - Recognizing the Signs and Symptoms of Drugs and Alcohol (PDF)